schmeister/FitGo/README.md

 I had recently been promoted to a Process Technician in the photolithography department of a semi-conductor fabrication facility (FAB).
 The opportunities to use my skills were going to be endless.
 The Photolighography area was ripe for computer automation and only computers could efficiently analyze the magnitude of data being generated.

 One key part of the process is the coating of the silicon wafers with a photoresistive layer.
 The dispensing mechanism was extremely accurate, but connected to a limited supply of resist which required frequent changes.
-When resist replaced, many checks were required to confirm that the resist coating was still within the specifications.
+When the resist package was replaced, many checks were required to confirm that the resist coating was still within the specifications.
 No matter how consistent the manufacturing of the resist was, there are still variations: viscosity, refractive index, photosensitive dyes, and many other attributes.
 The thickness of the resist needs to be extremely accurate and is one of the most important aspects of semiconductor manufacturing. (https://ieeexplore.ieee.org/document/4529026).

 Determining the optimal spin speed (RPM) to obtain the best thickness is where my software engineering skill manifested itself.